-Activation of mTOR1 can reduce the levels of cellular tumour antigen p53 via eIF4E (Mungamuri et al. 2006); in turn, p53 is involved in the regulation of eIF4E expression through its interaction with the proto-oncogene c-Myc, thereby preventing c-Myc binding to eIF4E promoter (Zhu et al. 2005).
-Inactivation of the p53 pathway is a universal event in human cancers and promotes tumourigenesis and resistance to chemotherapy.
-Mutations in p53 have been linked to hematological malignant diseases, although with a minor incidence than in solid tumours (Krug et al. 2002).
+Activation of mTOR1 can reduce the levels of cellular tumor antigen p53 via eIF4E (Mungamuri et al. 2006); in turn, p53 is involved in the regulation of eIF4E expression through its interaction with the protooncogene c-Myc, thereby preventing c-Myc binding to eIF4E promoter (Zhu et al. 2005).
+Inactivation of the p53 pathway is a universal event in human cancers and promotes tumorigenesis and resistance to chemotherapy.
+Mutations in p53 have been linked to hematological malignant diseases, although with a minor incidence than in solid tumors (Krug et al. 2002).
 Direct inactivating p53 mutations are infrequent in non-complex karyotype leukemias, suggesting that the p53 pathway must endure inactivation via alternative mechanisms (Schittenhelm et al. 2013).
-Following finding of induction of wt-p53 repressed eIF4E expression in acute lymphoblastic EU-3 cells, Zhu and colleagues (2005) deduce an association between elevated eIF4E expression levels, its tumourigenicity, and defects in p53.
-The same authors suggest eIF4E expression as being under the mutual regulation of p53 and c-Myc; hence, loss of p53-mediated control over c-Myc-dependent transactivation of eIF4E might promote neoplastic transformation in an eIF4E-dependent fashion (Zhu et al. 2005).
-EIF4E promoter activity is constrained by p53 gene transfection, whereas inactivation of p53 following overexpression of the murine doubleminute 2 oncoprotein (MDM2) human homolog results in stimulation of EIF4E promoter activity (Zhu et al. 2005).
-A Tumour-Associated Antigen (TAA), MDM2 is overexpressed in hematological malignancies (Jones et al. 1988) where it prompts an immune response and is presented as TAA in CLL human cells aiding tumour-specific T cells proliferation (Mayr et al. 2006).
-Hsu et al. (2011) described a strong association between elevated eIF4E levels and increased expression of Mdm2 in esophageal cancer, providing further evidence of the balanced regulatory loop eIF4E-Notch regulation in T/B cell lymphocytic leukemia malignancies including leukemia, where Notch aberrant signaling exhibits either an oncogenic or tumour suppressive nature with conceivable context-dependent features (Gothert et al. 2007).
-Notch1 mutations triggering its continuous signaling were uncovered in nearly 60% of T-ALL patients, making Notch1 the most prominent oncogene involved in the pathogenesis of T-ALL (Weng et al. 2004).
+Following finding of induction of wt-p53 repressed eIF4E expression in acute lymphoblastic EU-3 cells, Zhu and colleagues (2005) deduce an association elevated eIF4E expression levels, tumorigenicity, and defects in p53.
+The same authors suggest eIF4E expression as being under the mutual regulation of p53 and c-Myc; hence, loss of p53-mediated control over c-Myc-dependent transmight activation of eIF4E promote neoplastic transformation in an eIF4E-dependent fashion (Zhu et al. 2005). eIF4E promoter activity is constrained by transfection, whereas inactivation p53 gene p53 following overexpression of the murine doubleminute 2 onco-protein (MDM2) human homolog results in stimulation of eIF4E promoter activity (Zhu et al. 2005).
+A tumor-associated antigen (TAA), MDM2 is overexpressed in hematological malignancies (Jones et al. 1988) where it prompts an immune response and is presented as TAA in CLL human cells aiding tumorspecific T cells proliferation (Mayr et al. 2006).
+Hsu et al. (2011) described a strong association between elevated eIF4E levels and increased expression of MDM2 in esophageal cancer, providing further evidence of the balanced regulatory loop between p53 and eIF4E activities.

+eIF4E-Notch regulation in T/B cell lymphocytic leukemia

+The family of transmembrane Notch receptors plays a pivotal role in cellular fate along with a recognized importance in ordinary lymphocyte function (Radtke et al. 1999, Wolfer et al. 2002).
+Abnormal regulation of Notch is held as responsible in the development and progression of human malignancies including leukemia, where Notch aberrant signaling exhibits either an oncogenic or tumor suppressive nature with conceivable context-dependent features (Gothert et al. 2007).
+Notch1 mutations triggering its continuous signaling were uncovered in nearly 60 % of T-ALL patients, making Notch1 the most prominent oncogene involved in the pathogenesis of T-ALL (Weng et al. 2004).
 Studies from Zou et al. (2013) have unveiled that Notch1 signaling is required for multiple pathogenic processes in T-ALL (Zou et al. 2013), suggesting that pharmacological inhibitors of Notch1 signaling may be attractive interventions for T-ALL treatment.
 The exact mechanism through which Notch1 induces leukemogenesis remains to be fully characterized since it has become apparent that the NOTCH1 mutations uncovered in human T-ALL display only a feeble oncogenic activity (Ntziachristos et al. 2012).
 Thus, within the Notch pathway, additional initiating and collaborating genetic events may be involved in the initiation and progression of T-ALL.